 My practice is driven by the emotional experience of drifting between spaces of longing and serenity that come within attempting to understand the philosophy around belonging; belonging to a specific place, body, family, and community.
-For as long as I can remember, placing myself into the natural environment has been my way of running away to reflect, focus, and understand.
-Solitude and isolation are both significant to my experience as a human and an artist.
 I am interested in the relationships that occur between the physical body and the natural world.
 I use science and spiritually to examine the vast avenues of interpretation that exist within finding connection.
-Zen aesthetics merge with raw, environmental-conscious materials to evoke calmness and establish spaces for contemplation.
-The ephemerality that is often present in my work is akin to that of the natural life cycle, especially as it relates to birth, death, and rebirth.
+Zen aesthetics merge with raw, found materials to evoke calmness and establish spaces for contemplation.
+The ephemerality that is often present in my work is akin to that of the natural life cycle, especially as it relates to time; birth, death, and rebirth.